mfkl/libvlc-nuget/buildsystem/macos/README.md

-`versions.json` pins source revisions, preview versions and Xcode. `build.conf` selects contribs and disables GPL-backed features. `plugins.json` defines required and optional distributed modules. `vlc-macos-linker.patch` reserves Mach-O header space for relocation of library install names. `vlc-macos-tools.patch` builds VLC's pinned pkg-config tool and its Autoconf macros together, preventing a host pkg-config executable from leaving contribs without `pkg.m4`.
+`versions.json` pins source revisions, preview versions and Xcode. `build.conf` selects contribs and disables GPL-backed features. `plugins.json` defines required and optional distributed modules. `vlc-macos-linker.patch` reserves Mach-O header space for relocation of library install names and supplies the selected SDK to both compiler and linker flags.
+It also defines the SDK for contrib version checks.
+`vlc-macos-tools.patch` builds VLC's pinned Autoconf/Automake versions on both architectures so a newer host Autoconf cannot select C23 for legacy contribs.
+It installs the pinned pkg-config tool and its macros together, preventing a host pkg-config executable from leaving contribs without `pkg.m4`.
+Contrib configure logs are retained in the native diagnostic artifacts.
 The build may compile additional VLC modules;
 staging ships only the selected ones and audits the source notices of their compiled translation units and local convenience libraries.
 Unknown/GPL notices,